mmilano/SidePanelCollapse/README.md

 ```
 ([Bootstrap.js/collapse source][BS-source-width])

-While vertical/height collapse is the default behavior, Bootstrap will check if the collapsing element has a 'width' class.
-If so, then the width, not height, collapses.
+Vertical/height collapse is the default behavior, but Bootstrap will check if the collapsing element has a `width` class.
+If so, then the width, not height, collapses between 0 and its full width value.
 It transforms horizontally, not vertically.

 ## SidePanelCollapse Goes Sideways

-So, while Bootstrap collapse normally shows and hides content vertically, SidePanelCollapse augments the normal behavior to create a side panel that will show and hide horizontally.
+SidePanelCollapse starts from this buried possibility and augments the normal behavior of Bootstrap collapse to create a side panel that will show and hide horizontally.

-* Collapsing an element will animate the width between 0 and its full width value.

-In addition, SidePanelCollapse extends the default collapse functionality to:
+Then, going beyond simple horizontal movement, SidePanelCollapse extends the collapse functionality to create a more nuanced user experience.

+### Features:
-* Implement different, custom, and customizable durations for the open transition and the close transitions.
+* Different and customizable durations for the open transition and the close transitions.
+* Special optimized closing behavior when a link in the side panel is clicked.
-* Add an optional backdrop that screens the rest of the page when the side panel is open.
+* A backdrop that overlays the page when the side panel is open.
-* Provide for a custom "close" button that is separate from the button that opens the side panel.
+* A provisions for a custom "close" button that is separate from the button that opens the side panel.
-* Allow the use to close the sidepanel with: the close button, a click on the backdrop, or the ESC key.
+* Allows the end-user to close the sidepanel with the close button, a tap on the backdrop, or the ESC key.